Westbrook Vision Center in Peoria Arizona offers all options for contact lenses.

 Gas-Permeable (GP) Lenses

 Made of moderately flexible plastics, GP lenses offer sharp vision and correct most vision problems.
 They are more durable than soft contact lenses and can be easier to handle and care for but require a longer adaptation period and consistent wear to maintain adaptation.
 Most people will agree that the vision provided by gas perm lenses is superior to soft lenses in most cases.
-Dr. Deemer and Dr. Smith also fit overnight orthokeratology lenses (also known as CRT lenses) which re-shape the cornea allowing patients to go all day without glasses or contacts.
-Feel free to call or stop by for more information or check out: http://www.allaboutvision.com/contacts/orthok.htm
+Gas perm contacts are fit and made specifically to fit you.
+Dr. Deemer and Dr. Smith also fit overnight orthokeratology lenses (also known as CRT lenses or Ortho-K lenses) which re-shape the cornea allowing patients to go all day without glasses or contacts.
+Feel free to call or stop by for more information.

 Color Contact Lenses